SufficientlySecure/document-viewer/art/new/sources/readme.txt

 	configuretaps (a fingerprint will do)
 	keybinding

-- Try a darker border on the folders, 2D and 3D.
-Add an opaque background under the backside of the folder
 - Align button content to a common baseline (for different items)
 - Quick zoom ---> add a ruler under the lens instead of the plus (+) symbol.
 - Create a 3D version of the bookshelf icon, for actionbar.